dimitriwalters/cpp-code/README.md

 ## Division

-Helper function for dividing two integers and have it return an integer.
+Helper function for dividing two integers and have it return a float:

 ```cpp
 float float_div(int a, int b) {